vmware/vic/doc/design/host-affinity.md

 There may be complexity around ensuring the atomicity of this operation [8].

-## 6. Update VCH Management UI
+## 7. Update VCH Management UI

-As a part the VCH Creation Wizard, users should be able to select a DRS VM Group to be supplied to the API.
+As a part the VCH Creation Wizard, users should be able to indicate that they wish for a DRS VM Group to be created and used by this VCH.

-## 7. Operations user grant
+## 8. Operations user grant

 The operations user "grant permissions" logic will need to be updated to include granting `Host.Inventory.EditCluster` on the VCH's cluster.